keremilhan/keremilhan/README.md

 # Kerem İlhan

-I have almost 5 years of experience in web development but my expertise is beyond this.
+I have 4 years of experience in web development but my expertise is beyond this.
 I have a strong ability to learn new things.
 I am very flexible and solution-oriented.
 I understand the business requirements and know my role in this perspective.
 Throughout my career, I have always delivered high quality and problem-solver software to my customers and the customers of the companies that I worked at. <br>

 [My Portfolio Website](https://keremilhan-portfolio.vercel.app)